Nebraska CPA requirements

 Minimum education requirement

-• 30 semester (45 quarter) hours in upper-level accounting covering:
+• 24 semester (36 quarter) hours in accounting beyond principles, covering the following topics:

 • Financial accounting theory